yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 which is a much broader declaration of an overall goal of your business.
 You may have a hundred products but only a single mission.
-For example, Disney [says](http://www.lifehack.org/articles/work/20-sample-vision-statement-for-the-new-startup.html) that its mission is: "to make people happy".
+For example, Disney [says](http://www.lifehack.org/articles/work/20-sample-vision-statement-for-the-new-startup.html) that its mission is: "to make people happy."
 They've got hundreds of products that help them accomplish this mission.
 And each product has its own Product Statement.